An immigrant childhood

 I was originally born in Taiwan.
 My father was an accountant and my mother was a middle school math teacher.
-When I was nine, and when my parents were in their 40’s, they moved the family to America, not because they had good jobs waiting for them here, but because they wanted a better future for their children.
-My sister and I were raised with a strong work ethic and a deep respect for the value of educatio
+When I was nine, and when my parents were in their 40’s, they moved the family to America, because they wanted a better future for their children.
+My sister and I were raised with a strong work ethic and a deep respect for the value of education.

 I entered into the public school system as an ESL student at Armand Bayou Elementary, attended Clear Lake High School in the suburbs of Houston, Texas, and went on to Cornell University where I earned my Bachelor’s and Master’s degrees in electrical engineering.

 I’ve been happily married to my wife Jennifer for over a decade, and we have two daughters Sarah (7th) who attends Kennedy Middle and Liz (5th) who is a student at Lincoln Elementary.

 I’ve lived in Cupertino for the last seven years, and before that I lived in Sunnyvale for 15 years.
 Professionally, I am a technologist with over 20 issued patents in computer science and manage teams of research scientists at HP’s corporate research lab.
 A few years ago, I initiated a project to research how technology can improve student learning outcomes and worked with many educators and students throughout the country, including a current CUSD teacher as a consultant to the program.
 I came away from that assignment with a heartfelt appreciation for the critical role that educators play in an educational ecosystem increasingly filled with automation and technology tools.